aptos-labs/aptos-core/developer-docs-site/docs/concepts/resource-accounts.md

 If you don't specify an auth key, that is, if you pass in `vector::empty<u8>()` or `vector<u8> []` to the `optional_auth_key` field, it will automatically rotate the auth key to the `origin` account's auth key.
 :::

-### Managing a resource account programmatically with a SignerCapability
+## Rotating the auth key to 0x0 to create a SignerCapability

 The second technique is the `create_resource_account` function in the `account.move` contract.
 View the code [here](https://github.com/aptos-labs/aptos-core/blob/4beb914a168bd358ec375bfd9854cffaa271199a/aptos-move/framework/aptos-framework/sources/account.move#L602).